kaustubhk24/blog-portfolio/blog/2020-08-28-write-a-vb-program-to-accept-the-details-of-product-pno-pname-qty-price-totalprice-store-it-into-the-database-and-update-the-quantity-of-product-having-pno-is-100-dont-use-s.md

 ---
-title: 'Write a VB program to accept the details of product (pno, pname, qty, price totalprice) store it into the database and update the quantity of product having pno is 100.
-(Don�t use Standard Data controls)'
+title: Write a VB program to accept the details of product (pno, pname, qty, price totalprice) store it into the database and update the quantity of product having pno is 100.
+(Don't use Standard Data controls)
 date: 2020-08-28T14:31:00+00:00
 author: Kaustubh Kulkarni
 author_title: Programmer